Kenan Bargan: Panionios

 Bargan then moved to Panionios and was given the number 10 jersey.
 Once again only stayed for 6 months but was a crucial player in Panionios' run to a 5th-place finish and played 15 games for Panionios.

 Aris

 Bargan requested to be released from his contract at Panionios and was granted a release.
 After weeks of negotiations with Aris on transfer deadline day Bargan made his biggest career move and moved to Aris.
-On 29 November 2016, he scored his first goal against Asteras Tripoli in the Greek Cup.
-On 5 December 2016, he scored his first league goal against Kalloni.
+On 29 November 2016, he scored his first goal against Asteras Tripolis in the Greek Cup.
+On 5 December 2016, he scored his first league goal against AEL Kalloni.
 On 10 December he scored another goal in an away win against Panelefsiniakos.
 On 18 December Bargan scored in his 4th straight game in a 3–2 win over Trikala.
 On 22 January 2017 he netted another one against Acharnaikos.
 On 17 July 2017, he extended his contract for 2 years.
 On 31 August 2018, he terminated his contract by mutual consent.